azurecitadel/azurecitadel.github.io/workshops/vdc/lab2.md

 **Figure 6:** SSH from OnPrem-vm to csr

 **8)** Exit the SSH session to the CSR 1000v and then exit the SSH session to the OnPrem virtual machine.
+You should now be back in the Cloud Shell session.
 Find the internal IP address of a virtual machine's NIC in VDC-Spoke1, either by using the portal or any of the following CLI 2.0 commands:

 ```bash
 az network nic ip-config list --resource-group VDC-Spoke1 --nic-name Spoke1-vm1-nic -o table